dcanones/blog/content/pages/cv.md

 I am creator of products like [The Moderator Guru](https://moderator-guru.com), a Natural Language Processing tool that automatically spots and classifies offensive text content.

+I Revitalized [DataTau][datatau], one of the most important websites to share Data Science news, articles, and have discussions.
+[Open sourced][open] the site code on GitHub and maintain the project.

 I am member and supporter of the startup community and [Indie Hackers](https://www.indiehackers.com/) Community Ambassador for Madrid.